therealyingtong/zip-flyclient/zip-711-flyclient.rst

 Probabilistic sampling
 ```````````````````````
-Instead of downloading every block header, the light client samples blocks from the full node with the given sampling distribution, where x is the relative aggregate weight and δ is the relative weight of the blocks which are queried with probability 1.
+Instead of downloading every block header, the FlyClient samples blocks from the full node with the given sampling distribution, where x is the relative aggregate weight and δ is the fraction of the blocks which are always checked by the client with probability 1.

 .. figure:: pdf.png
     :align: center
     :figclass: align-center

+The optimal value of δ has been found to be c^k, where c is the adversary's mining power as a fraction of the honest mining power, and k is log_c(δ).

 New block header
 `````````````````
 Each FlyClient prover has to maintain a commitment to all its block headers in a Merkle mountain range (MMR).
 This means that each ZCash block header must include the MMR root of all the blocks before it.
-This can be implemented in a Velvet fork of the ZCash protocol.
+This can be implemented in a hard fork of the ZCash protocol, in which the MMR root is added to the header of all old and new blocks.

 Merkle mountain range
 ``````````````````````
-A Merkle mountain range (MMR) is binary hash tree that allows for efficient appends of new leaves without changing the value of existing nodes [#PeterTodd]_.

 .. figure:: MMR.png
     :align: center